Mehmed Sadık Bey: Exile

 Sâdık lived in Romania for 19 years between 1922 and 1941.
 He lived in Constanța until 1926, and in the Hârșova village of Dobruja after 1926, where he was under financial stress.
 His son Muhittin, who first worked as a driver and then as a whitewasher, supported him.
 When news emerged of an amnesty to be announced in 1933 would include the 150s, letters of him expressing remorse were published in the 13 August 1933 issue of the Vahdet newspaper published in Syria.
 However, Sâdık Bey denied writing these letters.
 The 150s were not included in the amnesty issued in 1933.
 The 150s were issued amnesty with the law issued on 29 June 1938.
 However, Sâdık Bey refused to return to Turkey.
 His daughter Leman Hanım stated in an interview with the Vatan newspaper that her father still did not want to return because he was waiting for his innocence to be recognized.

-In 1940, Sâdık wrote a letter to the president of Turkey İsmet İnönü through his nephew Alaattin Gövsa, who was an MP in parliament, stating that he did not want to return to his homeland as a pardoned criminal and asked him to help erase the stain of treason from his forehead before he died. İnönü relented, and allowed him to return.
+In 1940, Sâdık got in touch with President İsmet İnönü through his nephew Alaattin Gövsa, who was an MP in parliament.
+Sâdık stated that he did not want to return to his homeland as a pardoned criminal and asked him to help erase the stain of treason from his forehead before he died. İnönü relented, and allowed him to return.

-Sâdık became excited and ill when the Romanian steamer Büyükdere arrived to take him back to Turkey.
+Sâdık became excited but ill when the Romanian steamer Büyükdere arrived to take him back to Turkey.
 He landed in Istanbul at 12:30 on Tuesday, 4 February 1941, and was welcomed by his nephews Alaattin and Salahattin Gövsa and taken to their home in Kadıköy, Istanbul.
-However, as his condition worsened, he was taken to Numune Hospital at 15:00 and died at 21:30 of heart failure, the same night of his return to his home city.
+However as his condition worsened he was taken to Numune Hospital at 15:00 and died at 21:30 of heart failure, the same night of his return to his home city, likely of a heart attack.